Benyamain/BarnsleyFern/README.md

 You can find the demo [here](https://www.youtube.com/watch?v=TVrDVg6JM0Y)!

 The 3D visual representation of the data points that created the fractal can also be found [here](https://www.youtube.com/watch?v=IWEOXh917RQ)!

+Want to see the 3D interactive browser?
+Come take a [look](https://benyamain.github.io/BarnsleyFernFractalSimulation/fern_3d.html)!